kanghui0204/IsaacLab-Arena-vln/docs/pages/concepts/concept_policy_design.rst

 Policy Design
 =============

 Policies in Isaac Arena define how agents generate actions from observations, providing a unified framework for integrating different control strategies, learning algorithms, and demonstration replay systems.
-The policy system supports everything from simple baselines to sophisticated neural network models, enabling seamless experimentation across different approaches.
+The policy system supports everything from simple baselines to sophisticated neural network models with consistent interfaces.

 Core Architecture
 -----------------

-The policy system is built around the ``PolicyBase`` abstract class, which defines a standard interface for all control policies:
+The policy system is built around the ``PolicyBase`` abstract class that defines a standard interface:

 .. code-block:: python